-Should you prime a deck before staining it? | Yes, always | 10% | In most cases | 10% | In some cases | 35% | No, never | 45% | | | Question: Should you prime a deck before staining it?
-Top Answer (45% of 20 votes): No, never.
+Should you prime a deck before staining it? | Yes, always | 7% | In most cases | 7% | In some cases | 30% | No, never | 53% | | | Question: Should you prime a deck before staining it?
+Top Answer (53% of 26 votes): No, never.

-Answer: In some cases Explanation: Water-based stains need to be stripped off before you apply a new finish, while oil-based stains can be recoated after you use a deck cleaner.
+Answer: No, never Explanation: Priming a deck before staining is not recommended.
+Stains are designed to penetrate the wood and bond with its fibers, allowing for proper protection and a natural finish.
+Applying primer creates a barrier that prevents stain absorption, leading to poor adhesion and peeling over time.
+If you're looking to change the deck color dramatically, opt for a solid-color stain instead of paint or primer.
+Always clean and prep the deck thoroughly before staining. | Vassett Painting and Construction LLC | Answer: No, never Explanation: Stain over bare wood only | C&S Construction | Answer: No, never Explanation: U don't prime when ur about to stain because the stain wouldn't be able to soak into the wood | Srp inc. | | ProMatcher | Answer: In some cases Explanation: Water-based stains need to be stripped off before you apply a new finish, while oil-based stains can be recoated after you use a deck cleaner.
 To test the stain: Apply a small amount of deck stripper to a small area on your deck. | Dmp customs | Answer: In most cases Explanation: Generally, you should prime any surface before applying paint, especially wood.
 Outdoor wood surfaces, such as the floor and railings of a porch, are constantly exposed to moisture, temperature, and constant use and foot traffic, so priming is even more important here than nearly anywhere else to ensure a beautifully finished project. | Colorado Concrete | Answer: No, never Explanation: You do not use primer when staining wood | Anthony Shelton Painting | | ProMatcher | Answer: No, never Explanation: You want the sealer to be able to soak into the wood to keep the water out. | Family Flooring Co. |

 |